spencermg/genoml2/README.md

 --pheno examples/discrete/training_pheno.csv \
 --addit examples/discrete/training_addit.csv
 ```
+Are you interested in pruning your data to keep only the most important features as inputs for your model?
+GenoML provides both a tree-based and a linear method for removing extraneous features.

-Are you interested in selecting and ranking your features?
-If so, you can use the `--feature_selection` flag and specify like so...:
+If you would like to use a tree-based pruning method, you can use the `--n_trees` flag and specify like so...:
 ```shell
 # Running GenoML munging on discrete data using PLINK genotype binary files, a phenotype file, and running feature selection